EIrwin/stubble/README.md

   - "POST /api/v1/groups responses/groups_post.json"
   ```

-Assuming binary is available, running the following will result in a stubby server being generated.
+Assuming binary is available, running the following will result in a stubble server being generated.
 The command assumes we have a file named `sample.yaml` that contains the configuration above.

-`./stubby -p=sample.yml`
+`./stubble -p=sample.yml`

-This results in the following `stubby.go` file to be generated.
+This results in the following `stubble.go` file to be generated.

 ```
 package main